nens/threedi-docs/source/f_problem_solving.rst

 - When applying 2D boundary conditions, it is not allowed to have more than one grid resolution on the edge.
 However, there is no clear error message for this.

-- Note, that in v2_control tables (v2_control_table, v2_control_memory, v2_control_pid, v2_control_timed) the unit for adjusting the pump discharge capacity via the API is actually *m3/s*, even tough the unit used normally is *L/s*.
+- Note, that in v2_control tables (v2_control_table, v2_control_memory, v2_control_pid, v2_control_timed) the unit for adjusting the pump discharge capacity via the API is actually *m3/s*, even though the unit used normally is *L/s*.
 NB: This is only the case via the API.
 In the Modeller Interface (sqlite) the unit is in l/s.

 - For simulations including interflow or embedded elements, not all results can be viewed.
 Moreover, the water balance ignores part of the flow, therefore it will seem to be inconsistent.